 Your Chakras are found along your spine, beginning at the base and finishing on the crown of your head.
-The first three Chakras; Muladhara, Svadhisthana and Manipura, are known as the physical Chakras because they govern the parts of your being that are more physical in nature.
+The first three Chakras; Muladhara, Svadhisthana and Manipura, are known as the physical Chakras because they govern the parts of your being that are more physical.
 The fourth Chakra, the Anahata, is the first spiritual Chakra and acts as a bridge between the physical and the spiritual Chakras.
-Vishudda, Ajna and Sahasrara are the final three Chakras, each of which work to govern the parts of your being that are more spiritual in nature.
+Vishudda, Ajna and Sahasrara are the final three Chakras, each of which works to govern the parts of your being that are more spiritual.
 To find out more about each Chakra, read the previous post here.

 If you work through your physical Chakras first, you will find accessing your spiritual Chakras much easier.
 Moreover, strengthening the connection between the physical and spiritual will increase their synchronicity and amplify the strength of all seven Chakras.
 This is when you will be capable of your greatest feats.
 The following techniques will help you to balance and open each of your Chakras so that you can achieve your true potential and lead your best life.